 We live in a constantly changing city, and construction delays are a necessary evil.
 You’ve rerouted your commute to avoid major construction areas, saving yourself the time and hassle of a backup.
 Hoping to miss any potential collisions with construction equipment.

-But the truth is, you may be more likely to suffer an accident with a dump truck on I-70 than within city limits—and the highway speeds can easily make a sudden collision have devastating effects.
+But the truth is, you may be more likely to suffer a truck accident with a dump truck on I-70 than within city limits—and the highway speeds can easily make a sudden collision have devastating effects.

 What Makes Traveling Next to a Dump Truck on I-635 So Dangerous?

 - Unqualified drivers – Dump trucks may be driven by construction employees, licensed truckers, or even day laborers tasked with removing a load—and there’s no way to gauge a driver’s qualifications when you’re traveling next to him.